 (5) A power of attorney that meets the requirements of Estates and Trusts Article, §[13-601] 17–101, Annotated Code of Maryland;

 (6) A representative payee or other similar fiduciary; or

+(a) An assisted living program staff member who serves as a representative payee for a resident shall not be considered the resident representative.

+(b) An assisted living program shall notify the OHCQ if an assisted living program staff member is designated as the representative payee for a resident.

 (7) Any other person, if that person was designated by a resident who was competent at the time of designation, and the resident or representative has provided the assisted living program with documentation of the designation.